 Why Birds "Beak" You

 There are several reasons that a bird might beak you as opposed to giving you a true bite.
-First, birds routinely use their beaks as a third hand to test the strength of perches to generally check out the physical rigidity of all climbing structures, including its owner's hand before they step up.
+First, pet birds routinely use their beaks as a third hand to test the strength of perches.
+They also use their beaks to generally check out the physical rigidity of all climbing structures, including its owner's hand before they step up.
 New bird owners often confuse this exploratory beak usage with being bitten.

 Also, a bird's tongue contains myriad nerve endings, and it is used to sense taste and texture.
 If you are wearing new clothing or are holding new apparatus in hand, that beak may be aiding the tongue in evaluating those items that are new to the bird's world.